-A really good church I know recently kicked off a Capital Campaign to pay off their building mortgage early.
+A really good church (whose leaders I once met on a trip out west) recently kicked off a Capital Campaign to pay off their building mortgage early.
 Their motivational tagline is, Financial Freedom-Missional Freedom.
 I just don’t buy it.
 The order seems out of line with the gospel.

-It reminds me of the Rich Fool (parable) who stores up his wealth for the future.
+It reminds me of the Parable of the Rich Fool who stores up his wealth for the future.
 He says to himself, “Soul, You’ve stored up plenty of good things for many years.
 Take it easy” (Luke 12:19).
 Then God comes along and says, “Tonight your soul is required of you.”

 What if God were to return the day their mortgage is fully paid.
-I think he’d say, “You have five million dollars in the bank [of your building]; of what use is that now?”
+I think he’d say, “You have seven million dollars buried in your building; of what use is that now?”

-Because where we are going, we can’t take [our building] with us.
+Because where we are going, we can’t take it with us.